 Anut21ng Photo / Shutterstock.com

-Although firefighters are generally well-respected, the profession doesn’t always pay well.
+Although firefighters are generally well-respected for their commitment, the profession doesn’t always pay well.

 That’s not a bad wage.
-But while firefighters in some states have annual salaries topping $80,000, other firefighters are forced to scrape by on pay that hovers closer to minimum wage.
+But it depends on where you are.
+Firefighters in some states have annual salaries topping $75,000, while others are paid something close to minimum wage.

-Here’s the average annual salary firefighters receive in all 50 states, starting with the lowest earners:
+Here’s the average annual salary that firefighters receive in all 50 states, starting with the lowest earners: